DigiCert Global Root G1 Trust Chain Retirement

 Transition Timeline

-Illumio SaaS will begin transitioning certificates to the new DigiCert Global Root G2 and G3 chains between March and April of 2026.
+Illumio SaaS will start transitioning certificates to the new DigiCert Global Root G2 and G3 chains between March and April 2026.

 Browser distrust of G1 starts on April 15, 2026.